Freelancing & The Design Business

 Disruptors experiment early on to determine the best monetisation and growth strategies, while incumbents sail on stagnant models.
 Trying both B2B and B2C models is expected.

-Amazon Marketplace once lets individuals and retailers list goods to determine optimal sourcing.
+Amazon Marketplace once allowed individuals and retailers to list goods, enabling them to determine the optimal sourcing.
 Netflix tested both unlimited subscriptions and per-DVD pricing.

 “If we tried to think of everything, we would do nothing.” – Reid Hoffman on the importance of testing assumptions.